naphatkrit/easyci/README.rst

 EasyCI
 ======
+*CI for mortals*

 **Note**: EasyCI only works with git repositories.

-CI for mortals.
 Never worry about checking in broken code again.
 No need to maintain a CI server.
 No need to shell out ridiculous amount of money for your personal project.
 EasyCI puts your mind at ease, like a good CI service, but without all the extra costs.

 EasyCI operates via git :code:`pre-commit` and :code:`pre-push` hooks to ensure that your code passes tests before letting you commit/push.